CyclotronResearchCentre/bidsme/README.md

 ```
 and replace `task: <<placeholder>>` by `task: nBack`.

-> NB: If the run is edited, it is a good practice to change `template: true`
+> NB: If the run is edited, it is good practice to change `template: true`
 to `template: false`.
 It will mark that this run is no more automatically
 generated from template.

 > `WARNING func/0: also checks run: func/1`
 This warning indicates that first run of `func` modality and second one
-checks the same scan.
-At first run it is normal, as samples are identified
+check the same scan.
+This warning will normally appears during the first run, as samples are identified
 from template, and some overlaps are expected.
 If this warning remains in
-subsequent passes, then the attributes of mentioned runs must be moved apart.
+subsequent runs, then the attributes of mentioned runs must be moved apart.

 > `WARNING 012-t1_mpr_sag_p2_iso/0: Can't find 'ContrastBolusIngredient' attribute from '<ContrastBolusIngredient>'`
-This warning means that `bidsmapper` can't extract given attribute from
+This warning indicates that `bidsmapper` can't extract the specified attribute from
-a scan.
-To correct the warning, cited attribute must be set manually, for ex.
+a certain scan.
+To correct the warning, the specified attribute must be set manually, for example
 in :
 ```
 json: !!omap